8. Academic integrity

 Facilitating a breach of academic integrity occurs when you put yourself in a position where you could be suspected of having made your work accessible to others, having copied another’s work, or having used unauthorized aids.
 You alone should receive credit for what you know, unless prior agreement has been reached with the faculty that group work (and group credit) is allowed.
 Even the appearance of dishonesty may undermine faculty confidence in your academic work.

-If you knowingly or negligently allow your work (including electronic files), portions of your work, or drafts of your work to be used by other students or aid others is a breach of academic integrity breach.
+Knowingly or negligently allowing your work (including electronic files), portions of your work, or drafts of your work to be used by other students or aid others is a breach of academic integrity.
 This applies if you hide, misrepresent, or falsify information related to a breach of academic integrity.
-You are as responsible as a student who is involved in the incident directly, even though you may not yourself benefit from that act and are therefore subject to the same outcomes.
+You're as responsible as a student who is involved in the incident directly, even though you may not yourself benefit from that act and are therefore subject to the same outcomes.

 8.2.5 Impersonation

 Impersonation is pretending to be another person for the purpose of deception.
-If you knowingly have someone impersonate you, either in person or electronically, for any academic work or activity, you are breaching academic integrity.
-Both the impersonator and you are subject to the same outcomes.
+If you knowingly allow yourself to be impersonated, either in person or electronically, for any academic work or activity, you're breaching academic integrity.
+Both the impersonator and you're subject to the same outcomes.

 8.2.6 Denying access to information or material